- Entertainment and Media»

 Duchovny also graduated as valedictorian from one of the best private high schools in the country.
 He is one of the most intelligent people in the entertainment industry and speaks at least four languages: French, Latin, Hebrew and of course, English.

-David Duchovny Mini-Quiz
+David Duchovny Mini-Quizview quiz statistics

 Duchovny's first work of fiction was not well-received by critics or readers.